sib-swiss/NGS-variants-training/docs/day1/alignment.md

 bwa index <reference.fa>
 ```

 Make an index of the reference sequence of chromosome 20 of the human genome.
 You can find the fasta file in `~/workdir/data/reference/Homo_sapiens.GRCh38.dna.chromosome.20.fa`.
-Do it with a script called `02_create_bwa_index.sh`.
+Do it with a script called `A02_create_bwa_index.sh`.
+Also store this in the directory `A-prepare_references`.

 ??? done "Answer"
-    ```sh title="02_create_bwa_index.sh"
+    ```sh title="A02_create_bwa_index.sh"
     #!/usr/bin/env bash

     cd ~/workdir/data/reference/